-The City Council is scheduled to discus on Monday a new proposal from Mayor Greg Scharff, Councilwoman Gail Price and Councilmen Pat Burt and Greg Schmid, which would force developers to contribute 1 percent of their construction costs for public art.
-The city already has such a policy for public projects, a requirement that was adopted in 2005.
-If the council adopts the quartet's proposal, the rule would be stretched to include all major developments (single-family homes, duplexes, triplexes, four-plexes and historical preservation sites would be exempt).
+The council is scheduled to discuss on Monday, April 8, a new proposal from Mayor Greg Scharff and councilmembers Pat Burt, Gail Price and Greg Schmid, which would require developers to contribute 1 percent of their construction costs for public art.
+The city adopted a Percent for Art policy for public projects in 2005.
+If the council adopts the quartet's proposal, the rule would also apply to all major developments (single-family homes, duplexes, triplexes, four-plexes and historical preservation sites would be exempt).

-In the memo, the four council members argue that Palo Alto "has fallen behind other cities in fostering public art and providing a dedicated funding source for maintenance of our public art collection."
+In the memo, the council members argue that Palo Alto "has fallen behind other cities in fostering public art and providing a dedicated funding source for maintenance of our public art collection."
 They compare Palo Alto to other cities such as Santa Monica, which requires developers of major commercial and residential projects to either commission public art or contribute an "in-lieu" fee of 2 percent that would support art.
-The memo notes that at least two dozen other California cities require developers to either commission art or pay a percentage in in-lieu fees.
+The memo notes that at least two dozen other California cities have similar laws.

 The idea of requiring private developers to support public art was floated by Scharff during his "State of the City" address in February.
 During the speech, Scharff noted that as Palo Alto continues to develop, the availability of space for public art shrinks.
 It is important, he said, "that new development in Palo Alto positively impact the look and feel of our city."